-Name Relationship to Head of Sex Birth Date Student income?
+Name Relationship to Head of Sex Birth Date Stud lent Has income?
 Household M/F Mo/Day/Yr Yes No Yes No self Marital Status.
 Head of Household is (check one e): ngle Widowed ☐ Div vorced ☐ Se eparated Ethnicity.
 Head of Household is (check one): Hispanic or Latino ☐ Not Hispanic or Lat ino Race.
 Head of Household is (check one): Alaskan Native or American Indian Asian Black or African American Native Hawaiian or Pacific Islander White Alaskan Native or Am Alaskan Native or Am Asian and White Black or African Ame Other multi-racial nerican rican ar Indian and Black and White < Homebuyer Counseling.
-In order to purchase this house, you are required to complete an approved homebuyer counseling course.
-Please check the appropriate box below: I have completed a HUD approved homebuye certificate. er education course an d am ir ncluding a copy of my comple etion ☐ I have not yet completed a HUD approved co urse but plan to do so on (i nsert d ate of o course).
+In order to purchase this house, you are required the appropriate box below: d to complete an appro oved ho omebuyer cou nseling course.
+Please e check I have completed a HUD approved homebuye certificate. er education course an d am ir ncluding a copy of my comple etion ☐ I have not yet completed a HUD approved co urse but plan to do so on (i nsert d ate of o course).